tommydcjung/hb_utilization/README.md

   Each script should have a comment header that describes how it is used and required inputs.

   - main.py : this is the mainly used script, which summarizes DRAMsim3, vcache, core utilization.

+  - periodic_stat.py : this generates temporal utilization graph for core, vcache, DRAM, and network.